cbg-ethz/InDelFixer/README.md

 Predefined: 10 open & 3 extend.
 Tested with with PacBio, Illumina and 454 data on HIV, HCV and HBV data.

 ### Iterative refinement
 The alignment can be improved by aligning against the consensus sequence.
 The parameter `-refine INT` takes a positive number as input and activates the iterative refinement.
+Only works if the alignment is against _one_ reference genome.

 #### Remove conserved deletions:
 During the iterative alignment, conserved deletions can be removed with `-rmDel`.